Notes from Saly: Ideas, Nerves, and Everything in Between

 One session, in particular, stayed with me: Looking Back to Leap Forward.

 The session invited organisations to reflect openly on the past year, on what had gone well, what had been difficult, and what they were learning as they looked ahead to 2026.
 What struck me was the tone.
 This wasn’t polished reflection.
 It was candid.
 People spoke about growth, but also about strain.
 About progress, but also about uncertainty.
-Listening to these reflections reminded me that even in spaces filled with strong organisations and experienced leaders, no one has it fully figured out.
+Listening to these reflections reminded me that even in spaces filled with strong organizations and experienced leaders, no one has it fully figured out.
 That honesty pushed me inward.
 I found myself reflecting on my own year, the pace of the work, the responsibility I had taken on earlier than I expected, and how much of my learning had come from simply staying present and open.

 Pitch Day, From the Side